RHsu24/LLM_Test/readme.md

 ##### 2. Before Running:

 Set your ```HF_HOME``` environment variable to a location that has sufficient storage.
 There will be a significant number of parameters being installed the first time you run each script, with Voxtral-Small-24B-2507 being the largest at 24B parameters.
-This means there will be \~49GB of tensors downloaded and installed.
+This means that for mistralai's model alone, there will be \~49GB of tensors downloaded and installed.
+Additionally, to run all the scripts in one directory, you will need space to store the different virtual environments containing the different package versions (notable large packages include transformers and torch]

 Do this by (on Linux): ```export HF_HOME='/usr/directory/of/choice'```